SlammerStar/SlammerStar/README.md

 ## 💻 About Me

-I'm a **3rd-year B.Tech Computer Science student** at SRM University, specializing in **Data Science**.
+I'm a **3rd-year B.Tech Computer Science student** at SRM Institute of Science and Technology, specializing in **Data Science**.
 Passionate about building impactful projects and continuously learning new technologies.

 - 🔭 Currently working on **AI & ML Projects**
 - 🌱 Exploring **Cloud Computing** and **Power BI**